 a.
 Access by the Employee

-Each employee may review his/her own local personnel files by requesting an appointment with the University Human Resources manager during regular business hours.
-An employee may review his/her own central personnel file by making an appointment with and presenting appropriate identification to the Payroll Office.
-At SLAC, make an appointment with Personnel Records group in University Human Resources.
+Each employee may review their own local personnel files by requesting an appointment with the local Human Resources office during regular business hours.
+An employee may review their own Payroll and related forms by making an appointment with and presenting appropriate identification to the Payroll Office.
+At SLAC, make an appointment with the Personnel Records group in SLAC Human Resources.

 b.
 Access by a Former Employee

-A former employee of the University may have access to his/her file for up to two years after termination.
+A former employee of the University may have access to their file for up to two years after termination.
 Copies of documents may be provided at the former employee's expense.

 c.
 Access by University Officials